Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 Please refer to the complete <a href="http://Li-jinjie.github.io/files/Others/CADC_2018_Rules.pdf" target="_blank">rulebook (CN)</a> for more information.

-In the 2018 CADC time-limited airdrop project, **our three flight groups won the first, second, and third place**, the **best performance** in history.
+In the 2018 CADC time-limited airdrop project, **our three flight groups won the first 🥇, second 🥈, and third 🥉 place**, the **best performance** in history.
 As **the leader of the composite group**, I led six members to complete the production of the D-boxes, wing spars, ailerons, and fairings of six aircrafts.
 By changing the **pattern** of the laminate and using **carbon fiber** instead of glass fiber, I improved the torsional stiffness of the D-Box to **2.62** times of the previous level, which ensured the excellent performance of the aircraft.

 ## Achievements